FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 # Commitment Discounts

 A commitment discount is a billing discount that offers reduced rates on preselected SKUs in exchange for an obligated usage or spend amount over a predefined term.
-Within cost and usage datasets, commitment discounts typically consist of a set of purchases and usage records.
+Commitment discounts typically consist of a set of purchase and usage records within cost and usage datasets.

-## Purchases
+## Purchasing

 While customers are bound to the term of a commitment discount, cloud-service providers, or CSPs, offer various payment options before and/or during the term:

-* In-Advance - The commitment discount is paid in full before the term begins
+* *Upfront* - The commitment discount is paid in full before the term begins
-* Monthly - The commitment discount is paid monthly over the term.
+* *Monthly* - The commitment discount is paid monthly over the term.
-* Hybrid (In-Advance & Monthly) - Half of the commitment discount is paid in-advance and half is paid monthly over the term.
+* *Hybrid* (1/2 Upfront & 1/2 Monthly) - Half of the commitment discount is paid in advance and half is paid monthly over the term.

-For example, if a customer buys a spend-based commitment discount for 1 year, with a $1.00 hourly commitment, and pays with the hybrid option, their purchase schedule is:
+For example, if a customer buys a spend-based commitment discount for 1 year, with a $1.00 hourly commitment, and pays with the hybrid option, the commitment discount's payment consists of both:

-* In-Advance: $4,380 (24 hours \* 365 days \* $1.00 \* 0.5)
+1. *Upfront* - $4,380 (`24 hours * 365 days * $1.00 * 0.5`)
-* Monthly: $182.50 (24 hours \* 365 days \* $1.00 / 12 months)
+2. *Monthly* - $182.50 (`24 hours * 365 days * $1.00 / 12 months`)

 ## Usage

-Commitment discounts follow a "use-it-or-lose-it" model where the amortization of a commitment discount's purchase applies evenly over each charge period (typically hourly) over the term.
+Commitment discounts follow a "use-it-or-lose-it" model where the amortization of a commitment discount's purchase applies evenly over each charge period of eligible resources over the term.

 For example, if a customer buys a spend-based commitment with a $1.00 hourly commitment in January (31 days), only $1.00 is eligible for amortization for each hourly charge period.
-This means that if I have eligible resources running during this charge period, some or all of the $1.00 allocated to the charge period will be also be allocated to one or more resources.
-Conversely, if I don't have eligible resources running during this charge period, the $1.00 allocated to the charge period is wasted.
+This means that if a customer have eligible resources running during this charge period, some or all of the $1.00 that is allocated to the charge period will be also be allocated to some or all of these resources.
+Conversely, if a customer does not have eligible resources running during this charge period, the $1.00 allocated to the charge period is wasted.

 ## Commitment Discounts in FOCUS